Tracking Your Progress! Here’s How to Get on Track

 • Set weekly check-ins: Did I move forward this week?

-• Snap a photo or record a voice memo: A visual or audio cue can be super motivating.
+• Snap a photo or record a voice memo: A visual or audio cue can be quite motivating.

 Start tracking today!
 You might be surprised how far you’ve come already.